leomccormack/Spatial_Audio_Framework/README.md

 * **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors; as proposed in [8].
 * **upmix** - a (soon to be) collection of upmixing algorithms (currently only stereo to 5.x upmixing).

-### 2.1  GUI implementations

-Many of these examples have been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).
+Many of these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).

-## 3  Developers
+## Developers

 * **Leo McCormack** - C programmer and algorithm designer (contact: leo.mccormack@aalto.fi)
 * **Symeon Delikaris-Manias** - algorithm designer
 * **Archontis Politis** - algorithm designer

-## 4  License
+## License

 This framework is provided under the [ISC license](https://choosealicense.com/licenses/isc/).
 However, it also includes a modified version of the ['alias-free STFT'](https://github.com/jvilkamo/afSTFT) implementation by Juha Vilkamo (MIT license); and the ['convhull_3d'](https://github.com/leomccormack/convhull_3d) header only 3-D Convex Hull implementation by Leo McCormack (MIT license).